 Failure of the vehicle owner to ensure the performance of scheduled maintenance or to keep maintenance records shall not, in and of itself, be grounds under the terms of the warranty for disallowing a warranty claim.

 Mediation and Finding of Warrantable Condition.
-A vehicle owner may request that the Executive Officer mediate an unresolved warranty dispute between the vehicle owner and the vehicle manufacturer or its authorized service network, under the provisions of CCR, title 13, section 2041.
+A vehicle owner may contact CARB at 1-800-242-4450 or helpline@arb.ca.gov to request that the Executive Officer mediate an unresolved warranty dispute between the vehicle owner and the vehicle manufacturer or a warranty station, under the provisions of CCR, title 13, section 2041.
 For purposes of this section, the term “emissions warranty” in section 2041 shall refer to the warranty required under this section.

 Electronic submittal.
-Unless otherwise specified, reports, documentation, and requests under this Section must be provided to the California Air Resources Board through the electronic Document Management System available through the website: https://arb.ca.gov/certification-document-management-system.
+Unless otherwise specified, reports, documentation, and requests under this section must be provided to CARB through the electronic Document Management System available through the website: https://arb.ca.gov/certification-document-management-system.

 Severability.
 Each provision of this section is severable, and in the event that any provision of this section is held to be invalid, the remainder of this article remains in full force and effect.